oconnor0/BeaconRoad/Book/430-Downtime.md

 You'll use your Tier rating to roll dice when you acquire an asset, as well as for any fortune roll for which your Chapter's overall power level and influence is the primary trait.
 Most importantly, your Tier determines the **Quality Level** of your items as well as the quality and **Scale** of the gangs your Chapter employs---and thereby what size of enemy you can expect to handle.

-* *Remember that you gain Advantage equal to your Tier on Action Rolls.*
+* *Remember that you gain Edge equal to your Tier on Action Rolls.*

 | Tier | Gang Scale |
 |------|------------|